nikolaus-lemberski/servicemesh-demo/README.md

 * Service B: TypeScript/Deno app with an upstream call to Service C.
 * Service C: Java app

-To play with the apps, just run the podman-compose file ('podman-compose up --build' - also works with Docker Compose) and call service-a on localhost:3000 to see the call hierarchy. service-c (port 3002) has endpoints to activate error mode ('/crash', '/repair').
+To play with the apps, just run the podman-compose file ('podman-compose up --build' - also works with Docker Compose) and call service-a on localhost:3000 to see the call hierarchy. service-c (port 3002) has endpoints to activate ('/crash') and deactivate ('/repair') error mode.

 Then let's move forward to Kubernetes / OpenShift.
-If you don't have access to an OpenShift cluster, just use [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview)
+If you don't have access to an OpenShift cluster, just use [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview).
+You can also run the apps and use cases with other K8s distributions, for example Minikube on your local machine.
+However, not all Service Mesh functionality may be available and Ingress may behave differently.
+The installation will be different to the instructions in the following section.
+Just check the documentation of your preffered K8s.

 ## OpenShift Service Mesh preparation